MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

 You may be familiar with each piece as existing Power BI features.
 When building a content pack, there are additional things to consider for each aspect, see each section below for more details.

-**Note:** an ISV content pack currently requires a single dashboard, report and dataset per content pack.
+**Note:** a template content pack currently requires a single dashboard, report and dataset per content pack.

 <a name="queries"></a>
 ## Queries
-For ISV content packs, queries developed in the Power BI Desktop are used to connect to your data source and import data.
+For template content packs, queries developed in the Power BI Desktop are used to connect to your data source and import data.
 These queries are required to return a consistent schema and are supported for Scheduled Data refresh (direct query is not supported).
 If your data source is not currently supported by the Power BI Desktop, please respond to your Azure Certified nomination.

-**Note:** ISV content packs only support one data source per content pack content pack.
+**Note:** template content packs only support one data source per content pack content pack.
 If your scenario requires more than one data source, please contact the Power BI team through your Azure Certified nomination.

 ### Consider the source
 The queries define the data that will be included in the data model.
 Depending on the size of your system, these queries should also include filters to ensure your customers are dealing with a manageable size that fits your business scenario.